den-materials/developer-resources/README.md

 ## Google Searches:
 [Comment]: # (9:10)

-Some basic information around how to work through Google is included in the [meta-skills page](https://github.com/den-wdi-1/terminal-basics-navigating-the-filesystem/blob/master/meta_skills.md) of the command line repo.

 My types of searches I perfom on a regular basis:
 - Documentation offload (20% - 40%)
   - What is the exact argument for a function